 If you’re someone on the market for a stable trainer, then you’ll likely want to look for a model with a 6mm heel-to-toe drop or less.

 Another big performance characteristic of cross-training shoes is their ability to be highly versatile.
-Heel-to-toe can feed into this characteristic and for someone who wants versatility, then they’ll usually want to look for a heel-to-toe drop that sits around 2-8mm.
+Heel-to-toe can feed into this characteristic and for someone who wants versatility for things like CrossFit, then they’ll usually want to look for a heel-to-toe drop that sits around 2-8mm.

 A slightly higher heel-to-toe drop will often come along with more responsiveness which can also be huge for the versatility-focused athlete and lifter.